FineUploader/react-fine-uploader/README.md

 ### Overview

 React Fine Uploader makes using Fine Uploader and all of its unique features very simple in a React-based project.
-The library provides useful resources that can be divided into three sections:
+This library provides useful resources that can be divided into three sections:

 #### Individual focused components (like `<Thumbnail>` and `<ProgressBar>`).